 Principal investigator of the Genome Data Science lab:

 Short bio.
 Fran leads the Genome Data Science laboratory at the IRB Barcelona, which specializes in large-scale statistical analyses of genomic, transcriptomic and epigenomic data.
 Fran obtained his PhD in Molecular biology in 2010 from the University of Zagreb, while working as an early-stage researcher at the RBI (Croatia) on machine learning in comparative genomics.
 This was followed by a postdoctoral stay at the Centre for Genomic Regulation (as a Marie Curie fellow), studying cancer genome evolution.
 In 2017 he started his lab as a Ramón y Cajal fellow.
-Fran is the PI of the ERC Starting Grant HYPER-INSIGHT, an EMBO Young Investigator, an ICREA tenured professor.
-He is an author on 46 research papers, 3 invited review articles and 2 book chapters, cited >7700 times.
+Fran is the PI of the ERC Starting Grant HYPER-INSIGHT, an EMBO Young Investigator, and an ICREA tenured professor.
+He authored on 50 research papers, 3 invited review articles and 2 book chapters, cited >8700 times.

 “I have not failed.
 I successfully discovered 10,000 things that won't work.” ― Thomas Edison